DataDog/the-monitor/monitoring-101/monitoring_101_investigating_performance_issues.md

 Most of the components of your infrastructure can be thought of as resources.
 At the highest levels, each of your systems that produces useful work likely relies on other systems.
 For instance, the Apache server in a LAMP stack relies on a MySQL database as a resource to support its work.
 One level down, within MySQL are database-specific resources that MySQL uses to do *its* work, such as the finite pool of client connections.
 At a lower level still are the physical resources of the server running MySQL, such as CPU, memory, and disks.

 Thinking about which systems *produce* useful work, and which resources *support* that work, can help you to efficiently get to the root of any issues that surface.
+Understanding these hierarchies helps you build a mental model of how your systems interact, so you can quickly focus in on the key diagnostic metrics for any incident.
 When an alert notifies you of a possible problem, the following process will help you to approach your investigation systematically.

 ![recursive investigation](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-05-how-to-monitor/investigating_diagram_4.png)